 - Life course theory and methods of life course analysis

-The department is divided into three working groups:
+The department is divided into four working groups: